Florence Kingsford Cockerell: Illustration work

 In 1906, Cockerell went to Egypt to work for the archaeologist Flinders Petrie, making drawings of his finds.
 While there, she produced an illuminated version of an ancient Egyptian text attributed to the pharaoh Akhenaten and translated by Francis Llewellyn Griffith.
 The resulting manuscript, The Illuminated Hymn to Aten the Sun-Disc, features boldly composed paintings of everyday life painted in Cockerell's typically refined style, paired with calligraphic text.
 It is now in the collection of the Fitzwilliam Museum.

 In 1908, Cockerell created an illuminated version of The Story of a Hunter by Olive Schreiner.
-Again featuring delicate paintings complemented by bold calligraphy, this manuscript is in the collection of the Getty Center, Los Angeles.
+Again featuring delicate paintings complemented by bold calligraphy, this manuscript is in the collection of the Getty Center, Los Angeles, California, United States.

-In 1914, her work was exhibited at the Louvre Museum.
+In 1914, Cockerell's work was exhibited at the Louvre Museum in Paris, France.

 In 1916, Cockerell was diagnosed with multiple sclerosis, which effectively ended her career as an illuminator and calligrapher because of the degree to which it affected her hand coordination.